adscorp100/mdhomecarebuild/src/content/blog/ndis-line-items-guide-2024-25.md

 Additionally, supplementary documents called **Addenda** may be released for specific circumstances, such as bereavement or temporary measures like those related to COVID-19.
 These must be read in conjunction with the main PAPL document.

-## Section 2: Quick NDIS Budget & Pricing Overview
+## Section 2: NDIS Support Categories and Item Codes

+### NDIS Budget Types and Service Codes

 Before diving into the specific line items, it's helpful to understand the broader context of NDIS budgets and pricing rules.